Mutual Respect: Avoid Referring to Dental Colleagues as ‘Just a …’

 In a quote from the movie Hangover, Phil reminds Stu of his perception of Stu’s minimal achievements.
 “He’s a dentist.
 Don’t get too excited.
 And if someone has a heart attack, you should still call 911.”
 Dentists can be the butt of jokes until the dentist is needed.

-A dentist is a licensed dental professional who has eight years of school to earn a DMD or DDS, and if they become a specialist, it’s even more years.
-They have four years to gain their bachelor’s degree and four more years of dental education and skills before they get into “real life.”
-They have an extensive science-based discipline beyond just teeth.
+A dentist is a licensed dental professional with eight years of school to earn a DMD or DDS; if they become a specialist, it’s even more years.
+They have four years to gain their bachelor’s degree and four more years of dental education.
+Dentists have an extensive science-based education beyond just teeth.
 They have required continuing education classes to complete every licensure period, including CPR/BLS.
 They are trained in medical emergencies and levels of sedation.

-Dentists are sometimes villains after diagnosing an expensive procedure, or they’re heroes in getting a patient out of pain.
+Dentists are sometimes villains after diagnosing an expensive procedure or heroes in getting a patient out of pain.

-General dentists perform a range of treatments, including root canal therapy, extractions, implant placement, restorations, crowns, dentures (full and partial), orthodontics, cosmetic work, and even full mouth reconstructions.
-They need to know how to treat an emergency patient who experiences pain on the spot as much as they need to know how to treat an aphthous ulcer.
-They not only know how to extract a tooth but how to resolve any aftermath issues such as a dry socket.
+Dentists perform a range of treatments, including root canal therapy, extractions, implant placement, restorations, crowns, dentures (full and partial), orthodontics, cosmetic work, and even full mouth reconstructions.
+They need to know how to treat an emergency patient who experiences pain on the spot as much as they need to know how to diagnose an aphthous ulcer.
+They not only know how to extract a tooth but also how to resolve any aftermath issues, such as a dry socket.

-Dentists are steady workers and practically treat every patient within the day, either through hygienists’ exams or treatment in the doctor’s operatory.
+Dentists are steady workers and practically treat every patient within the day, either through hygiene exams or treatment in the doctor’s operatory.

 Their hand-eye coordination is highly skilled to accomplish as close to perfection as possible while working in a small space.
 They require good judgment for diagnosing, treating, and knowing their abilities and when to refer.

 On top of working within the practice, many dentists are business owners and employers.
-So, they are not only part of the production line; they are human resources, payroll, and management.
-In private practice, employees will go to the dentist for office issues and raises.
-If the employee goes to the office manager, the office manager still gets the final say from the dentist.
+So, they are not only part of the production line; they may also be human resources, payroll, and management.
+In private practice, employees may go to the dentist for office issues and raises.
+If the employee goes to the office manager, the office manager often still receives the final say from the dentist.
 Dentists set the office’s tone and are the key to holding the practice together.

-They are so much more than “just a scheduler.”
+The front office person or team is so much more than “just a scheduler.”
 They greet, welcome, and interact with every patient who walks into the office.
 Front office folks gracefully take the brunt of the complaints from patients and coworkers.
-The angry patients who seem to be rude over the phone yet nice when they are in the office are buffered by the front office.
-These souls balance phone calls and people standing directly in front of them.
+The angry patients who seem rude over the phone yet nice when in the office are buffered by the front office.
+These souls balance phone calls, emails, and people standing directly in front of them.

-They answer questions, clarify treatment, communicate with patients’ insurances, give financial estimates of treatment, and do the billing and collections.
-They arrange the schedules for all employees, such as when they need time off, and they indirectly provide us a paycheck by keeping our schedules full.
+They answer questions, clarify treatment, communicate with and bill patients’ insurance providers, give financial estimates of treatment, and do collections.
+They arrange the schedules for all employees, such as when they need time off, and they indirectly provide us with a paycheck by keeping providers’ schedules full.

-I had a new patient recently who came from another dental office and referred to that staff as “just a dental assistant and front office lady.”
-Boy, if she only knew how “just a” they really are.
+I recently had a new patient who came from another dental office and referred to the staff as “just a dental assistant and front office lady.”
+Boy, if she only knew how “just a…” they really are.

 Before you leave, check out the Today’s RDH self-study CE courses.
 All courses are peer-reviewed and non-sponsored to focus solely on high-quality education.
 Click here now.